Córdoba Sierras

 Overview

-A calm and flexible visit to Cordoba, Argentina’s second-largest city, combined with nearby mountain villages founded by European settlers.
+A calm and flexible visit to Córdoba (Argentina’s second-largest city), combined with nearby mountain villages founded by European settlers.

 Province: Córdoba